Kelly L. Geoghan, DPM

 A bunion looks like it’s just a bump of bone, but it’s really a symptom of internal foot changes that require treatment.
-At her Lutherville, Maryland, podiatric practice, caring foot specialist Kelly L. Geoghan, DPM, puts her extensive experience with bunion diagnosis and treatment to work for you.
+At her Baltimore, Maryland, podiatric practice, Dr. Kelly L. Geoghan puts her extensive experience with bunion diagnosis and treatment to work for you.
 Dr. Geoghan believes in correcting bunions where they start, which means she relieves joint stress and repositions your foot’s framework to restore healthy foot balance.
 Call or click the online scheduler to access a wide variety of nonsurgical and surgical bunion solutions today.

 A bunion is a bony protrusion that usually appears on the side of your big toe.
 It might look like a bump, but it’s technically a foot deformity.